 Also note that I didn’t actually build this wax profile.
 Instead, I inherited it from a part-time job at which I worked where we had a small fleet of cross-country skis available to rent.
 The owner of the business had received it from the xc ski representative from which he purchased cross-country skis.
 But that’s the extent of its history that I know.
 In other words, I don’t know who actually built it (i.e. hobbyist or a professional ski wax company).

 Before donating the wax profile, I did take photos of it (presented below – click each image for its full-sized photo) for people to use in the creation of their own DIY wax profile.
 Unfortunately, I lost my notes with its physical measurements.
-Instead, I offer the following list are considerations if you decide to make your own profile.
+Instead, I offer the following list as considerations if you decide to make your own profile.

 - Build your wax profile (dimensions) based on the skis in which you’ll be waxing most often.